Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     ingress.
 * (required) `destination` property contains the following members:
   * (required) `shared_data_volume` or `storage_account_settings` for data
-    ingress to a GlusterFS volume or Azure Blob Storage.
+    ingress to a GlusterFS volume or Azure Blob or File Storage.
 You may specify one or the other, but not both in the same object.
 Please see below in the `shared_data_volumes` for information on how to set up a GlusterFS share.
   * (required) `data_transfer` specifies how the transfer should take place.
-    The following list contains members for GlusterFS ingress when a GlusterFS volume is provided for `shared_data_volume`:
+    The following list contains members for GlusterFS ingress when a GlusterFS volume is provided for `shared_data_volume` (see below for ingressing to Azure Blob or File Storage):
     * (required) `method` specified which method should be used to ingress data, which should be one of: `scp`, `multinode_scp`, `rsync+ssh` or `multinode_rsync+ssh`. `scp` will use secure copy to copy a file or a